Local Volatility, Stochastic Volatility and Local Stochastic Volatility Models

 Stochastic Volatility Models

-Local volatility models are determinist in that, given future values for \(t\) and \(S_t\), we know the volatility will be precisely that prescribed by the local volatility function \(\sigma(S,T)\).
+Local volatility models are deterministic in that, given future values for \(t\) and \(S_t\), we know the volatility will be precisely that prescribed by the local volatility function \(\sigma(S,T)\).
 Stochastic volatility (SV) models allow the volatility to evolve according to its own stochastic differential equation with a random term, just like the underlying \(S\).
 Stochastic volatility models are of the form

 \[dS_t = (r_t – d_t)S_t dt + \sigma_t S_t dW_t,\]